languages spoken in iran

 Middle Age

-Secondly, among the western middle Iranian dialects, there are two lingos Middle Persian and Parthian.
-Whereas, the eastern middle Iranian languages include Sogdian, Bactrian, Khotanese, Khwarezmian, and Tumshuqese.
-All of these lingos belong to the years between the 1st to 8th centuries.
+Secondly, there are two lingos among the western Middle Iranian dialects: Middle Persian and Parthian.
+At the same time, the eastern middle Iranian languages include Sogdian, Bactrian, Khotanese, Khwarezmian, and Tumshuqese.
+These lingos belong to the years between the 1st and 8th centuries.
 In Middle Persian, the writing system was a little more developed.
-It has native speakers of the direct descendants of Old Persian and the ancestor of New Persian.
+It has native speakers of Old Persian’s direct descendants and New Persian’s ancestors.
 People speak Parthian in the Parthia Proper.
 The writing system includes the Parthian and Manichaean alphabet.
 It was the language of the people living in Khorasan.

-Sogdian, the language of the kingdom of Sogdiana is currently known as modern Uzbekistan.
-The only surviving dialect which relates to Sogdian is spoken in the Yaghnob Valley in Northwest Tajikistan.
+Sogdian, the language of the kingdom of Sogdiana, is known as modern Uzbekistan.
+The only surviving dialect related to Sogdian is spoken in the Yaghnob Valley in Northwest Tajikistan.
 In addition to that, it has rich literature.
-Khotanese has Brahmi writing system.
+Khotanese has a Brahmi writing system.
 Its native speakers belong to the Khotan region.
 The main religion in Khotan during the second millennium was Buddhism.
 Tumshuqese is a closely related dialect of Khotanese.
 It was spoken in the area around what is modern Tumshuq.
 It displays more archaic features.
-Bactria is famous in the region Bactria (North Afghanistan, South Tajikistan, and Uzbekistan).
+Bactria is famous in Bactria (North Afghanistan, South Tajikistan, and Uzbekistan).
 Moreover, there is only one piece of literature available in this lingo.

 New Age